 What is snot?

-The technical, and just as gross, term for snot is mucus.
+The technical term for snot is mucus.
 You get mucus in various places in your body, but respiratory mucus lines your lungs, throat, mouth, sinuses and nose.

 Most of the time you won’t even realise that you’re producing it and swallowing it all day every day.
 But when we pick up something like an infection, your body can produce more of the liquid secretions that carry it, and it also changes consistency and becomes a LOT more noticeable.